How much should you expect to pay for a cremation service in 2023?

 Simple Cremation and baby boomers

 So, another year of flux for the funeral industry.
-It seems, on a whole, they have finally accepted that cremation is not a passing trend but here to stay.
+It seems, on a whole, they have finally accepted that cremation is not a passing trend but is here to stay.
 However, as more funeral businesses try to stay profitable with the expected lower cost of cremation services, I am sure there are more changes on the horizon.

 1. Deathcare Services – Statistics & Facts. https://www.statista.com/topics/4731/death-care-services-in-the-us/ Published by E. Mazareanu, Jul 10, 2019